Why get certified?

-ITTO does not require a college degree to for admission.
+We do not require a college degree for admission.
 In most countries, the most important qualification is the certificate itself.
 However, you might find some resistance by employers if you do not have at least a 2-year college degree.
-As well, especially in Asia and the Middle East, a work permit will not be granted if you do not have at least a bachelors degree.
+As well, especially in Asia and the Middle East, a work permit will not be granted if you do not have at least a bachelor's degree.
 That said, with an internationally accepted certificate, it is certainly possible to find work without a university degree, especially in South America and other developing regions.

 Can my family come with me?

 Yes.
 While you study, your family can enjoy the tours and sightseeing that Costa Rica has to offer.
 We are also happy to arrange special accommodations for families.

 Do I have to get a work permit and residence visa?